 - Truck cameras – Many trucking companies have started installing cameras inside their trucks, either facing the road, the driver, or both.
 If a truck had a camera, footage can help us determine whether the truck driver engaged in negligence or misconduct.

 - Electronic logging devices – The FMCSA requires truck drivers to keep track of their hours using electronic logging devices (ELDs).
 Examining these ELDs can help determine whether a driver exceeded hours of service limits, risking fatigue.

 - Trucking company records – Trucking companies should keep accurate records regarding the hiring and supervision of truck drivers.
 For example, records that indicate a company failed to perform the necessary drug and alcohol tests before an impaired truck driver crashed can constitute evidence of negligent supervision.

-Obtaining all of the necessary evidence in a truck accident case is not easy.
-However, whether we handle an insurance claim or lawsuit in civil court, our lawyers have the resources and strategies to find the information needed to pursue liability for our clients’ truck accident injuries.
+Whether we handle an insurance claim or lawsuit in civil court, our lawyers have the resources and strategies to find the information needed to pursue liability for our clients’ truck accident injuries.

 Can I Still File a Claim If I Was Partially Responsible?

 Yes, in some cases you may still be able to file a lawsuit for a truck accident even if you were also negligent leading up to the crash.
 However, this will depend on the state where your accident takes place – and your damages may also be reduced based on your percentage of fault.

 For example: In California, your claim will be evaluated based on the principle of “comparative negligence,” meaning that if you are found to be 30% responsible for the accident, you will only be eligible for up to 70% of the total compensation.